iifl-logo

 PREVENTION, PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT

-During the year under review, no case was reported in terms of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+Statement of Complaints under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:

 CORPORATE INSOLVENCY RESOLUTION PROCESS INITIATED UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016